mirrow1/100-redteam-projects/Projects/project1/README.md

 Modify the TCP server to act as a chat server.
+I interpreted chat server to mean the server which allows two clients to message each other, rather than a chat room with multiple clients broadcasting their messages to the room

 v1